It is a:

 Sludge Volume Index (SVI-TEST)

-DEF: the sludge volume index is defined as ‘the volume in mm occupied by 1 gm of sludge after it has settled for a specified period of time’ generally ranging from 20 min to 1 or 2hr in a 1 – or 2-l cylinder.
-One-half hour is most common setting time allow the mixed liquor o settle for 30 min. ( larger cylinder is desirable to minimize bridging of sludge floe and war effects).
+The sludge volume index is defined as ‘the volume in mm occupied by 1 gm of sludge after it has settled for a specified period of time’ generally ranging from 20 min to 1 or 2 hr in a 1 – or 2-l cylinder.
+One-half hour is most common setting time allowed to the mixed liquor to settle for 30 min. ( larger cylinder is desirable to minimize bridging of sludge floe and war effects).
 Take the reading let Vs is the settled volume of sludge (ml/l) in 30 min.
-SV1=

 Back to top